CAD-Assistant: Tool-Augmented VLLMs as Generic CAD Task Solvers: Related Work

-\textbf{VLLMs as Geometrical Reasoners}: Towards advancing tool-augmented VLLMs for AI-assisted CAD, it is crucial for the VLLMs planner to semantically recognize and precisely identify and manipulate individual elements within the parametric geometry.
+\textbf{VLLMs as Geometrical Reasoners}: In order to advance tool-augmented VLLMs for AI-assisted CAD, it is crucial for the VLLMs planner to semantically recognize and precisely identify and manipulate individual elements within parametric geometries.
 This type of precision is an essential skill when interfacing with CAD software.
 Naturally, this raises the question: \textit{Can large vision language models understand symbolic graphics programs?} In that direction, Yi~\etal~\cite{Yi2018NeuralSymbolicVD} explored incorporating symbolic structure as prior knowledge for enhancing visual question answering.
 More recently, Sharma~\etal~\cite{Sharma2024AVC} examined visual program generation and recognition, showing that while shape generation often relies on memorizing prototypes from training data, shape recognition demands a deeper understanding of primitives.
 Qi~\etal~\cite{Qiu2024CanLL} introduced SGPBench, a question-answering benchmark designed to assess the semantic understanding and consistency of symbolic graphics programs, including CAD models.
-This benchmark evaluates the extent of LLMs' ability to semantically comprehend geometric structures.
-While \cite{Qiu2024CanLL} applied instruction tuning to improve visual program understanding, our work emphasizes general-purpose VLLMs, demonstrating that factors like serialization and parametrization strategies for formatting geometry and multimodal representation of a CAD model can significantly expand VLLMs' capacity for visual program understanding.
+This benchmark evaluates the extent of LLMs' ability to semantically comprehend and reason about geometric structures.
+While \cite{Qiu2024CanLL} applied instruction tuning to improve visual program understanding, our work emphasizes general-purpose VLLMs, demonstrating that factors like serialization and parametrization strategies for formatting geometry and multimodal representation of a CAD model can significantly expand VLLMs' capacity for geometric reasoning.